Experienced. Accredited. Supportive.

 NHS Occupational Health Counselling Service: 13 years supporting NHS employees.

-NHS Working Health Service Counsellor: 7 years working with a wide variety of client issues.
+NHS Working Health Service Counsellor: 9 years (ongoing) working with a wide variety of client issues.

 NHS Neonatal Unit Counsellor: 8 months working with parents, carers and staff.